groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/digital/xlsx.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "See Our Standout Features"
+    title: "See our standout features"
     exclude: "digital"
     description: "We deliver a rich variety of signature formats and powerful operations"
     items: